per-gron/overman/doc/reporter_api.md

 {
   "type": "breadcrumb",
   "message": [A string with a message],
-  "trace": [A string with a stack trace for the breadcrumb] }
+  "trace": [A string with a stack trace for the breadcrumb], ["systemGenerated": [boolean]]
+}
 ```

 Emitted whenever the test emits a breadcrumb.
 The purpose of `breadcrumb`
 messages is to ease debugging, in particular test failures that show up as
 timeouts.

+Overman itself generates breadcrumbs for each main phase of the test: One for
+every hook and one for the test.
+These breadcrumb messages are marked with
+`systemGenerated` set to `true`.

 ### debugInfo